top of page

 LambCarried (1).jpg

 Claim 1.
-According to Leviticus 1:2, the only acceptable burnt offering or sacrifice was taken from the herds of clean animals.
+According to Leviticus 1:2, burnt offerings or sacrifices could only be obtained from the herds of clean animals.
 Since Christ was a human, not an animal, He could not be sacrificed on behalf of humanity.
-After all, God would never allow a human sacrifice to substitute for the animal sacrifices required under Torah.
+After all, God would never allow a human sacrifice to substitute for the animal sacrifices mandated by the Torah.

 My Response: Jesus never attempted to pose as the actual Passover lamb.
 And Protestants have never regarded Christ as an actual human sacrifice.
-That is why we so vehemently reject the Catholic doctrine of transubstantiation, which teaches that the bread and wine literally turn into the body and blood of our Savior.
-Instead, we realize that the elements of communion represent the life and sacrifice of Jesus.
+That is why we so vehemently reject the Catholic doctrine of transubstantiation, which teaches that the elements of communion literally turn into the body and blood of our Savior.
+Instead, we realize that the bread and wine represent the life and sacrifice of Jesus.
 So we partake in communion to be reminded of the fact that Christ ransomed us from the consequences of sin and sealed our redemption through His death on the cross.

 It's important to realize that Christ's symbolic relationship to the Passover parallels His other symbolic roles.
 For example, Jesus claimed to be the "Bread of Life" (Jn.
 6:35), "the Cornerstone" (Mat.
 21:42-44), "the Door" (Jn.
 10:7), and "the Vine" (Jn.
 15:1).
 Jesus applied these descriptions to Himself in order to portray the different roles of His ministry.
 The reason Jesus is called the "Lamb of God" is because He was pure and without sin.
 Isaiah 53 promised that exactly such a righteous man would atone for the sins of many (Is.
 53:12).
 He is also described as the "Chief Shepherd of our souls" (Jn.
 10:11) and the "Great High Priest" who makes it possible for us to enter boldly before God that we might receive His grace (Heb.
 4:14-16).
 So we see that Jesus represents both the sacrifice and the One offering up the sacrifice, which makes His role both significant and complex.